Mask-Align: Self-Supervised Neural Word Alignment: Experiments

-Figure \ref{fig:leaky_exp} shows the attention weights from vanilla and leaky attention, and Table \ref{tb:leakyattn} presents the norms of the transformed value vectors of each source token for two types of attention.
-For vanilla attention, we can see large weights on the high frequency token \textit{``der''} and the small norm of its transformed value vector.
-As a result, the target token \textit{``in''} will be wrongly aligned to \textit{``der''}.
-While for leaky attention, we observe the similar phenomenon on the leaky position ``\texttt{[NULL]}'', and \textit{``in''} will not be aligned to any source tokens since the weights on all source tokens are small.
-This confirms our hypothesis that the attractor tokens appear because of the untranslatable tokens.
-For target token \textit{``in''}, there is no corresponding translation in the source.
-However, vanilla attention cannot set all attention weights for \textit{``in''} to be small given the normalization constraint.
-Instead, the attractor tokens are put on high weights because they impact little on the attention output due to the small norms.
-On the contrary, our leaky attention performs better on untranslatable tokens as it explicitly models the NULL token, making it more suitable for word alignment tasks.
+Figure \ref{fig:leaky_exp} shows the attention weights from vanilla and leaky attention and Table \ref{tb:leakyattn} presents the norms of the transformed value vectors of each source token for two types of attention.
+For vanilla attention, we can see large weights on the high frequency token ``der'' and the small norm of its transformed value vector.
+As a result, the target token ``in'' will be wrongly aligned to ``der''.
+While for leaky attention, we observe a similar phenomenon on the leak position ``\texttt{[NULL]}'', and ``in'' will not be aligned to any source tokens since the weights on all source tokens are small.
+This example shows leaky attention can effectively prevent the collector phenomenon.